-A 4 as the fifth numerical digit to the right of the decimal indicates that the students receive • credit for the course while taking it for dual enrollment credit.
+A 4 as the fifth numerical digit to the right of the decimal indicates that the students receive credit for the course while taking it for dual enrollment credit.

-1 course number, it's because of the s (6th and 7th digits after the decimal) .
+If you see more than 1 course number, it's because of the eighth and ninth digits (6th and 7th digits after the decimal).

 Digit 8 Digit 9

 Semester Special Course

-1-1 st semester for 0.5 credit 3- Honors
+1-1st semester for 0.5 credit 3- Honors

 2-2 nd semester for 0.5 credit 4-AP Class

 5-IB Class

 6-Virtual or grade level